DeveloppeurPascal/FMX-Notepad/README.md

 Only one file can be opened at a time in [FMX Notepad](https://github.com/DeveloppeurPascal/FMX-Notepad).
 A multi-file version is available with the [FMX Multipad](https://github.com/DeveloppeurPascal/FMX-MultiPad) text editor.

 This software was used as a demo during a [live coding on Twitch](https://www.twitch.tv/patrickpremartin) session.
-You can [see the replay on Serial Streameur](https://serialstreameur.fr/live-coding-20210211.php).
+You can [see the replay on Serial Streameur](https://serialstreameur.fr/live-coding-20210211.php) or check other [videos about this text editing software](https://serialstreameur.fr/poc-fmxnotepad.php).

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).